pushkin-consortium/pushkin/docs-gitbook/advanced/modifying-site-template/findings-page.md

 ## Add a Findings Card

-To add a card in the findings page, open `FindingsData.js` located in `components/Findings`.
+To add a card to the findings page, open `FindingsData.js` located in `components/Findings`.
 You should see an array of objects that looks like this:

 ```javascript
 const findingsData = [